-If located, the student's state of health and intention of returning to the campus will be verified.
-If appropriate, a referral will be made to the Counseling Resource Center.
+If located, the student's state of health and intention of retuning to the campus will be verified.
+If appropriate, a referral will be made to the Counseling and Resource Center.

-"Suzanne's Law," requiring local police to notify the National Crime Information Center (NCIC) when someone between 18 and 21 is reported missing, was signed into law by President George W. Bush in spring 2003 as part of the national "Amber Alert" Bill (http://thomas.loc.gov/cgi-
+"Suzanne's Law," requiring local police to notify the NationalCrime Information Center (NCIC) when someone between 18 and 21 is reported missing, was signeith law by President George W. Bush in spring 2003 as part of the national "Amber Alert" Bill (http://thomas.loc.gov/cgi-bin/bdquery/z?d108:s.00151).
+The federal law is named after Suzanne Lyall, the State University of New York at Albany student who has been missing since 1998.
+Previously police were only required to report missing persons under the age of 18.
+This new law is intended to encourage police to begin investigating mediately when college-age people disappear, instead of waiting a day, which had been common practice.

-All pertinent law enforcement agencies, be they neighboring municipal, county, or state; those located along suspected travel corridors; or place of original domicile, will be notified (through telephone, in person, via email, or fax) and asked to assist.
-All agencies contacted will be informed of the status of the investigation until its conclusion.
+All pertinent law enforcement agencies, be they neighboring municipal, county, or state; those located along suspected travel corridors; or place of original domicile will be notified (through telephone, in person, via email, or fax) and asked to assist.
+All agencies cotacted will be informed of the status of the investigation until its conclusion.